enaon/eucWatch/P8-testing/dash/README.md

 - Short tap the mileage bar to switch between total mileage and current time.

-## for Begode wheels.
+** for Begode wheels.
 - Long tap on the battery indicator when in voltage mode to change the voltage base readings (67/64/100 volts) for Begode wheels.
 - Long tap on the amperage bar toggles negative/positive values, positive should be bottom bars.

-- Swipe left to see settings.
+- Swipe left to see the Garage when disconnected from the EUC, or settings when connected.

+##### Garage

+Four slots are available for storing/selecting wheels.

+** Storing:
+-Long hold on an empty slot to call the scan function, select the wheel type and scan for it.
+-If a slot is already used, Long hold on it to delete.

+-long press the side button to connect the watch to the selected EUC slot.

+##### Settings

+Settings are wheel specific, see brand settings info files.